hdShang/arxiv-daily/docs/cs-RO/2025-12-15/papers/251213660v1-robotracer-mastering-spatial-trace-with-reasoning-in-vision-language.md

 ---
 layout: default
-title: RoboTracer: Mastering Spatial Trace with Reasoning in Vision-Language Models for Robotics
+title: "RoboTracer: Mastering Spatial Trace with Reasoning in Vision-Language Models for Robotics"
 ---

 # RoboTracer: Mastering Spatial Trace with Reasoning in Vision-Language Models for Robotics